vectorgrp/vector-vscode-vcast/README.md

 - Linux: open a shell, and type: which clicast
 - Windows: open a command prompt, and type: where clicast

+You can check if VECTORCAST_DIR is set properly by:

+- Linux: open a shell, and type: ls $VECTORCAST_DIR/clicast
+- Windows: open a command prompt, and type: dir %VECTORCAST_DIR%\clicast

 Additionally, if you are using a version of VectorCAST that is older than VectorCAST 23, you must manually add the crc32 utilities to your VectorCAST